gjcliff/gjcliff.github.io/docs/_posts/2023-12-21-slam-wavefront-frontier.md

 Use robot manipulation, admittance control, computer vision, and machine learning to play word games with the Franka robot arm.

 ## [Link to this project's Github](https://github.com/gjcliff/SLAM-Frontier-Exploration)

-**This post is under construction, and will be complete by 12/28/2023**

 This package uses frontier exploration and wavefront planning to autonomously drive a differential-drive robot named "nubot" around its environment, while simultaneously mapping that environment using slam_toolbox.
 Nav2 is used